meteor/postgres-packages/docs/client.md

 Currently, calling the Knex query builder on the client actually generates Minimongo queries, and the client-side data cache is Minimongo under the hood.
 This has some desirable properties - it will be compatible with any UI packages that rely on Minimongo or Minimongo cursors to function!

 Currently, it's not easy to extract a cursor, but we'll be working on that in the future.

+## _id field

+Rows you extract from the client-side cache will, in addition to all of the fields you expect, have an extra `_id` field which is a stringified version of the row's `id`.
+This is due to an internal implementation detail in DDP that requires every document to have a string `_id`.